 Meanwhile, combine the buttermilk, extracts, and lemon juice in a measuring cup and pour this into the stand mixer bowl, reserving 1/3 cup of the mixture.
 Beat on medium speed for two minutes until smooth and uniform.
 Scrape the sides of the bowl and add the remaining milk mixture while mixing on low speed.
 Slowly pour in the egg whites and eggs, increasing the speed back to medium.
 Beat for another two minutes, scraping the bowl as needed to ensure that all of the batter is uniform.
 Add the lemon zest and poppyseeds and mix on low until combined, about thirty seconds.

-Equally distribute the batter among the two lined pans.
+Pour the batter into the prepared pan.
 Bake in the preheated oven for about 30-35 minutes or until the center of the cake is set and a toothpick comes out clean.
 Allow to cool in the pan on a cooling rack.

 To prepare the glaze